 Students aspiring to study oncologists need to sit for the UCAT, a Medical school admission test preferably in their final high school year for early admission to Medical school.
 In the USA, the standard Medical school entry exam is MCAT.

 Go to Med school

 In most countries, med school is a four-year program.
 The first two or three years consist of coursework, with the last years engaging students in rotational clinical practice.
 In some schools, coursework and clinical rotations are covered interchangeably from the first final year of study.
-Courses covered in med school usually are anatomy, physiology, biochemistry, pharmacology, ethics, and psychology.
+Medical school courses usually cover anatomy, physiology, biochemistry, pharmacology, ethics, and psychology.

 Specialize in Oncologists

 In Australia, oncologists should become doctors before specializing for 5 to six years.
 Oncologists can become MOGA, Medical Oncology Group of Australia, and the Royal Australian College of Physicians and Members.

 Medical graduates need to get licensed with USMLE, United States Medical Licencing Examination in the USA.
 To specialize in oncology, Medical school graduates must go through a 3 to 8years residency program.
 They also take the American Board Internal Medicine examination, qualifying them for certification as oncologists.

 Practice starts in undergraduate school with clinical rotations in local hospitals.
 In some countries, you must undergo a one-year internship after graduating and before starting to practice in oncology.